A geometric classification of rod complements in the 3-torus: Three or more arbitrary rods in the -torus

 \begin{lemma} If $T$ is an embedded torus in $\TT^3$ with a generator of $\pi_1(T) \cong \ZZ\times\ZZ$ represented by a loop that is homotopically trivial in $\TT^3$, then there exists a compression disc for $T$ in $\TT^3$. \end{lemma}

 \begin{proof} Suppose $\gamma_h\subset T$ is a homotopically trivial loop in $\TT^3$ such that $[\gamma_h]$ is a generator of $\pi_1(T)$.
-By the definition of the covering map $\calP\from\RR^3\to\TT^3$ and the Galois correspondence between covering spaces and subgroups of the fundamental group \cite[Theorem 1.38]{Hatcher:AlgTop}, any lift $\tilde{T}$ of $T$ is a torus or an infinite cylinder embedded in $\RR^3$.
+Note that any lift $\tilde{T}$ of $T$ is a covering space of $T$ corresponding to the kernel of the induced map $\pi_1(T)\to\pi_1(\TT^3)$ (see \cite[Item~15 on p.80]{Hatcher:AlgTop}), which is a nontrivial subgroup of $\pi_1(T)$ because of the assumption on $\gamma_h$.
+It follows from the Galois correspondence \cite[Theorem 1.38]{Hatcher:AlgTop} and the classification of possibly punctured surfaces that any lift $\tilde{T}$ of $T$ is a torus or an infinite cylinder embedded in $\RR^3$.